felipmiguel/batec-ossrdbms-demo/README.md

 * [.NET SDK 6.0 or higher](https://dotnet.microsoft.com/download/dotnet/6.0)
 * Dotnet Entity Framework Core CLI: `dotnet tool install --global dotnet-ef`

->Note: This sample has been tested on Ubuntu 22.04 on Windows Subsystem for Linux 2 (WSL2).
-There can be differences on some scripts dependending on the OS.
+> [!NOTE]: This sample has been tested on Ubuntu 22.04 on Windows Subsystem for Linux 2 (WSL2).
+Some scripts can differ depending on the OS.

 ## How to use Batec Azure Data Passwordless Extensions